dertuxmalwieder/SublimeTodoTxt/README.md

 #### manually ####

-If you don't want to use Package Control, just copy the syntax file info your Packages directory.
+If you don't want to use Package Control, just copy the syntax file into your Packages directory.

 ## Useful tricks ##